There are two patterns of the King Edward’s Horse headdress badge which differ in the style of the crown.

 The first and second pattern headdress badges worn by the Officers and Other Ranks of the King Edward’s Horse are large badges which depict a shield of the Royal Standard to the centre of a wreath of oak and laurel that bears the names of the Commonwealth countries involved, surmounted by the Royal Crest.
 The first pattern headdress badge is surmounted with a distinctive ‘spikey’ Saxon Crown not found on any other headdress badge worn by the British army.
 The crown on the second pattern headdress badge is a regular Imperial crown synonymous with the period 1902-1953 and generally referred to as the King's crown.
 Beneath the Crown there is a scroll bearing the title and to the lower edge the motto and tablet "KODR" for the King’s Overseas Dominion Regiment (KK 1506).

-The first pattern headdress badges were worn from the re-naming of the Regiment to King Edward's Horse in 1910 until at least 1916 and can be seen being worn in Figure 358 with the badge in close-up in Figure 359.Figure 358: The ‘spikey’ Saxon Crown (KK 1506) first pattern King Edward’s Horse Other Ranks headdress badge in gilding metal with tunic button worn by Private Jim Kerr (Regimental number 379) circa 1914 (Peter Nemaric collection).
+The first pattern headdress badges were worn from the re-naming of the Regiment to King Edward's Horse in 1910 until at least 1916 and can be seen being worn in Figure 358 with the badge in close-up in Figure 359.Figure 358: The ‘spikey’ Saxon Crown (KK 1506) first pattern King Edward’s Horse Other Ranks headdress badge in gilding metal and service dress tunic with King Edward's Horse tunic button worn by Private Jim Kerr (Regimental number 379) circa 1914 (Peter Nemaric collection).

 The first pattern headdress badge in Figure 359 is an Officer’s version of KK 1506 which is die-cast, voided bronze fitted with east-west blades.Figure 359: A genuine First Pattern King Edward’s Horse Officer’s headdress badge in die cast bronze with a ‘spikey’ Saxon Crown (KK 1506) with east-west blades circa 1910-16.
-Figure 360: A genuine ‘spikey’ Saxon Crown (KK 1506) first Pattern King Edward’s Horse Other Ranks headdress badge on a Bandsman's Service Dress cap circa 1913 (Victor Taboika collection).
+Figure 360: A genuine ‘spikey’ Saxon Crown (KK 1506) first Pattern King Edward’s Horse Other Ranks headdress badge on a Bandsman's Service Dress cap circa 1913.
+This badge is secured to the cap with loops and is believed to be original to the cap (Victor Taboika collection).